Israel finds large tunnel adjacent to Gaza border, raising new questions about prewar intelligence | Law-Order

 The entryway to the tunnel is just a few hundred metres from the heavily fortified Erez crossing and a nearby Israeli military base.

-The military said it stretches for over 4 kilometres, links up with a sprawling tunnel network across Gaza and is wide enough for cars to pass through.
-The army said on Sunday that the tunnel facilitated the transit of vehicles, militants, and supplies in preparation for the October 7 attack.
+The military said that it stretches for more than four kilometers (2½ miles), links up with a sprawling tunnel network across Gaza and is wide enough for cars to pass through.
+The army said on Sunday that the tunnel facilitated the transit of vehicles, militants and supplies in preparation for the October 7 attack.

-The unprecedented attack triggered a devastating war that has raged for over 10 weeks and claimed over 18,000 lives in the Hamas-ruled Gaza Strip, according to Palestinian health officials.
-Israel says destruction of Hamas' tunnel network is a major objective and that much of the underground network runs beneath schools, hospitals and residential areas.
+The unprecedented attack triggered a devastating war that has raged for more than 10 weeks and claimed more than 18,000 lives in the Hamas-ruled Gaza Strip, according to Palestinian health officials.
+Israel says the destruction of Hamas' tunnel network is a major objective and that much of the underground network runs beneath schools, hospitals and residential areas.

 Israel's military, intelligence and political officials have come under heavy criticism for failing to detect the attack ahead of time.

 Maj.
-Nir Dinar, a military spokesperson, said that Israeli security services did not know about the tunnel before October 7 because Israel's border defences only detected tunnels meant to enter Israel.
+Nir Dinar, a military spokesperson, said that Israeli security services didn't know about the tunnel before October 7 because Israel's border defences only detected tunnels meant to enter Israel.

 "As far as I know, this tunnel doesn't cross from Gaza into Israel and stops within 400 metres from the border, which means the indicators won't indicate that a tunnel is being built," Dinar said.
 He added that the entrance, a circular cement opening leading to a cavernous passageway, was located under a garage, hiding it from Israeli drones and satellite images.

-While the military was aware that Hamas had an extensive tunnel network, Dinar said they did not think the militants would be able to carry out their plans for a large-scale attack.
+While the military was aware that Hamas had an extensive tunnel network, Dinar said they didn't think the militants would be able to carry out their plans for a large-scale attack.

-The army said its special "Yahalom" unit, which specialises in tunnel warfare, has worked to excavate the tunnel since it was first detected.
+The army said its special "Yahalom" unit, which specializes in tunnel warfare, has worked to excavate the tunnel since it was first detected.
 They say they've found weapons inside.

 ''At this point, this is the biggest tunnel in Gaza,'' Rear Adm.
 Daniel Hagari, the chief military spokesman, told reporters in a tour of the tunnel's entrance on Friday.